Onehunga: Onehunga Railway Station

 The former Onehunga Railway Station building, is now relocated to 38 Alfred Street serves as headquarters of the Railway Enthusiasts Society Inc. It was built in 1873.
 As one of the first train stations to be built under the Vogel Railway Acts of 1870s New Zealand.

 The train station at Onehunga, sometime in the second half of the 19th Century.

 Commerce

 Dress Smart Auckland opened in Onehunga in 1995, and expanded in 2005.
 It now covers an area of 13,217 m^{2}, with up to 101 tenancies and 735 carparks.

 Education

+The first school in Onehunga was an Anglican school established in 1847.
+Further church and private schools were established over the years.
+In 1873 the first public school—the Onehunga District School— opened in Onehunga and by 1876 this had moved to Selwyn Street.
+Following the growth of both Onehunga and education in New Zealand the school expanded and in 1899 added an infant block.
+The Auckland Education Board decided to construct a senior block on the most northern part of the site.
+The new school building opened on 20 November 1901 and taught up to standard seven.
+In July 1903 the Onehunga District High School was opened.
+This became the largest high school in Auckland Province with some students travelling from as far as Point Chevalier and Pukekohe.
+The school had reached maximum capacity by August 1904.
+In 1912 the district high school was closed down and the school reverted to an up to standard seven district school.
+In 1982 the primary school moved out of the historic schoolhouse and onto a new site.

 Onehunga High School is a secondary school (years 9–13) with a roll of students.

 Onehunga Primary School is a contributing primary school (years 1–6) with a roll of students.

 St Joseph's Catholic School is a state-integrated full primary school (years 1–8) with a roll of students.

 Golden Grove School is a private Montessori full primary school (years 1–8) with a roll of students.